dong-w/dong-w.github.io/_pages/research.md

 ### 2. Journal Referee:
 ------
-* Springer Journal of Empirical Software Engineering (2022-)
+* IEEE Transactions on Software Engineering (TSE)
-* Automated Software Engineering (2022-)
+* ACM Transactions on Software Engineering and Methodology (TOSEM)
-* IEICE Transactions on Information and Systems (2022-)
+* Springer Journal of Empirical Software Engineering (EMSE)
-* Science of Computer Programming (2022-)
+* Journals of Systems and Software (JSS)
-* ACM Transactions on Software Engineering and Methodology (2023-)
+* Automated Software Engineering (ASE)
-* IEEE Transactions on Software Engineering (2023-)
+* Journal of Software: Evolution and Process (JSEP)
-* Journals of Systems and Software (2023-)
+* Science of Computer Programming (SCP)
-* Journal of Software: Evolution and Process (2023-)
+* IEICE Transactions on Information and Systems

 ### 3. Organizing Committee:
 ------